 I got up this

 morning afternoon, and realized that unlike 2013, I should probably put Christmas away before Easter… I put most of it away!
 I took all the decorations down after Christmas, but the tree is awkward and heavy, and it’s hard to put it away on my own, so I left it up, hoping that someone would help me….
 I got so used to it being in the corner of my rec room in the basement that I kind of forgot it was there… until my parents came down to visit for Easter in March and THEY put it away because they were shocked that my tree was still up.
 I didn’t want to do that this year.
 I bought a pretty, new electric fireplace, and it needs to go about where the tree was.
-Don’t ask me where the three’s going to go next Christmas ;) But I digress.
+Don’t ask me where the tree’s going to go next Christmas ;) But I digress.
 I got up this afternoon and I put Christmas away.

 But it’s my hope that even though the snowmen, the reindeer, the penguins, and the elves… which have nothing to do with what Christmas really means… even though they’re nestled back in their Rubbermaid bins, their tackle boxes, their copious piles of Kleenex, toilet paper, and paper towel… it’s my hope that what Christmas really means can stay alive in my heart even though I’ve put the visual evidence away.
 Because really, the penguins, the elves, the reindeer, and the snowmen sitting on my landing and my hutch don’t mean anything about Jesus.
 They don’t hold any meaning for my salvation; they just look pretty.